 |THERMO Spoken Here! ~ J. Pohl © ~ 2018||www.ThermoSpokenHere.com (C7000-174)|

-To place scientific packages into Earth orbit is expensive.
-A great part of the cost is the fuel consumed with lift-off.
-The schematic (right) shows a system proposed as the first, lift-off stage, of a rocket.
+To place scientific packages in Earth orbit is expensive.
+A part of the cost is the great amount of fuel consumed in liftoff.
+The schematic (below-right) shows a system proposed as the first, lift-off stage, of a rocket.

-Fire and Lift-Off: Rocket Launch initiates when the bottom seal is destroyed.
-Atmospheric air rushes into the shaft, encounters the bottom of the rocket and shoves it upward.
-The pressure of the trapped-air above of the rocket (initially 3kPa) increases as the rocket moves upward.
+Fire and Lift-Off: Rocket Launch initiates upon explosive destruction of the bottom-cover.
+Atmospheric air rushes into the shaft bottom, encounters the bottom of the rocket and shoves it upward.
+The pressure of the air trapped above the rising rocket (initially 3kPa) increases as the rocket moves upward.
 The top cover is designed to "spring-open" the instant pressure of trapped-air in the shaft attains atmospheric pressure, 101.3 kPa.

 Will the Rocket Move Upward?

 ♦ With the rocket as system, we apply Newton's Second Law of Motion, in the vertical direction.
 Once the bottom is removed, atmospheric pressure will act across the bottom area and 3 kPa will act over its top.
 If the acceleration at that instant is positive or upward, the rocket will move upward.